 James Funk, Enrique Bonugli, Herbert Guzman, Mark Freund, Biodynamic Research Corp.

 |Sample-Based Estimation of Vehicle Speeds from Yaw Marks: Bayesian Implementation Using Markov Chain Monte Carlo Simulation

 Gary A. Davis, University of Minnesota

-The papers in this session are available in SAE Technical Paper Collection, COLL-TP-00393, and also individually.
+The papers in this session are available in SAE Technical Paper Collection, COLL-TP-00393 and SUB-TP-00006, and also individually.
 To purchase visit collections.sae.org